Kamal-Singh22/Detect-and-Remove-Consecutive-Duplicates-in-a-String/README.md

 If it’s different, it appends it to the result.

-This efficiently removes only consecutive duplicates (not all duplicates).
+This efficiently removes only consecutive duplicates (not all duplicates)....